Microphone: DC-biased condenser

-Within the time-frame of the capacitance change (as much as 50 ms at 20 Hz audio signal), the charge is practically constant and the voltage across the capacitor changes instantaneously to reflect the change in capacitance.
+Within the time frame of the capacitance change (as much as 50 ms at 20 Hz audio signal), the charge is practically constant and the voltage across the capacitor changes instantaneously to reflect the change in capacitance.
 The voltage across the capacitor varies above and below the bias voltage.
 The voltage difference between the bias and the capacitor is seen across the series resistor.
 The voltage across the resistor is amplified for performance or recording.
 In most cases, the electronics in the microphone itself contribute no voltage gain as the voltage differential is quite significant, up to several volts for high sound levels.
-Since this is a very high impedance circuit, only current gain is usually needed, with the voltage remaining constant.

 RF condenser

 RF condenser microphones use a comparatively low RF voltage, generated by a low-noise oscillator.
 The signal from the oscillator may either be amplitude modulated by the capacitance changes produced by the sound waves moving the capsule diaphragm, or the capsule may be part of a resonant circuit that modulates the frequency of the oscillator signal.
 Demodulation yields a low-noise audio frequency signal with a very low source impedance.
 The absence of a high bias voltage permits the use of a diaphragm with looser tension, which may be used to achieve wider frequency response due to higher compliance.
 The RF biasing process results in a lower electrical impedance capsule, a useful by-product of which is that RF condenser microphones can be operated in damp weather conditions that could create problems in DC-biased microphones with contaminated insulating surfaces.
-The Sennheiser "MKH" series of microphones use the RF biasing technique.
-A covert, remotely energised application of the same physical principle was devised by Soviet Russian inventor Leon Theremin and used to bug the US Ambassador's Residence in Moscow between 1945 and 1952.
+The Sennheiser MKH series of microphones use the RF biasing technique.
+A covert, remotely energized application of the same physical principle called the Thing was devised by Soviet Russian inventor Leon Theremin and used to bug the US Ambassador's residence in Moscow between 1945 and 1952.